 Acute overdose with oxycodone can be manifested by miosis, respiratory depression, hypotension and hallucinations.
 Nausea and vomiting are common in less severe cases.
 Non-cardiac pulmonary oedema and rhabdomyolysis are particularly common after intravenous injection of opioid analgesics.
-Circulatory failure and somnolence progressing to stupor or coma, hypotonia, bradycardia, pulmonary oedema and death may occur in more severe cases.
+Circulatory failure and somnolence progressing to stupor or coma, skeletal muscle flaccidity, bradycardia and death may occur in more severe cases.

-The effects of overdosage will be potentiated by the simultaneous ingestion of alcohol or other psychotropic drugs.
+The effects of overdosage will be potentiated by the simultaneous ingestion of alcohol or other psychotropic drugs